Loop Blow-up Inflation: An Overview: Acknowledgments

 \section{Acknowledgments}

-This proceedings contribution gives an overview of Loop Blow-up Inflation in light of the latest CMB and BAO observations.
+This proceedings contribution provides an overview of Loop Blow-up Inflation in light of the latest CMB and BAO observations.
 It is based on work originally published in \cite{Bansal:2024uzr}, done in collaboration with L.~Brunelli, M.~Cicoli, A.~Hebecker, and R.~Kuespert.
-In addition to summarizing the original findings, this work updates all observational comparisons to the latest data from combined datasets of SPT, Planck, ACT, and BICEP/Keck, as well as ACT DR6 extended model constraints.
-It also revises Scenario III using an updated Giudice-Masiero coefficient, and presents updated comparisons with current $n_s$ and $\Delta N_{\text{eff}}$ measurements.
+In addition to summarising the original findings, this work updates the cosmological predictions and their comparison with recent observations.
+For the vanishing extra dark radiation scenario, predictions are compared with the latest combined analyses of ACT, DESI, SPT, BICEP/Keck, and Planck, while scenarios with non-zero extra dark radiation are assessed using ACT DR6 constraints.
+Scenario III is also revised using an updated Giudice-Masiero coefficient required by tighter bounds on extra dark radiation, and new comparisons with current $n_s$ and $\Delta N_{\text{eff}}$ measurements are presented.

-The author is grateful to the collaborators on the original work, and additionally thanks M.~Cicoli and A.~Hebecker for their helpful input on this manuscript.
+The author is grateful to the collaborators on the original work, and additionally thanks Michele Cicoli and Arthur Hebecker for their helpful input on this manuscript.
 The author also extends gratitude to the organisers of the 2025 Workshop on Quantum Gravity and Strings at the Corfu Summer Institute for the opportunity to present this work and for a stimulating meeting.
 Additionally, the author thanks Kurt Weninger for facilitating and encouraging participation in the workshop.

 { }